Osiedle Tysiąclecia

-Osiedle Tysiąclecia (Millennial District) is a district of Katowice and one of the largest districts in Poland.
-It is located in the northern part of Katowice, on the land once occupied by the villages of Bederowiec, Sośnina and east Klimzowiec.
-The construction of the district began in 1961 during the times of the People's Republic of Poland.
-The name was chosen as 1961 was a 1000th anniversary of the founding of Poland.
+Osiedle Tysiąclecia (Millennial District) is a housing estate and district of Katowice and one of the largest districts in Poland.
+It is located in the north-western part of the city, in the group of northern districts.
+The construction of the district began in 1961 during the times of the Polish People's Republic.
+The name was chosen in 1961, which was a 1000th anniversary of the founding of Poland.

-It has an area of 1.88 km^{2} and in 2007 had 23,501 inhabitants.

-The district is bordered by the town of Chorzów on the west, on the east by ul.
-Bracka (Bracka street), on the south by the Rawa and Załęże district and on the north by Silesian Park (Park Śląski).
-The district is formed by several dozen tall apartment buildings.
-The largest of those are the Kukurydze (Corn on the Cob) of 82 metres height (24 floors), which makes them the second tallest apartment buildings in Poland.
+The district is bordered by the town of Chorzów on the west, on the east by Bracka Street, on the south by the Rawa and Załęże district and on the north by Silesian Park (Park Śląski).
+The district mainly residential, formed by several dozen tall apartment buildings.
+The largest of those are the Kukurydze (Corn on the Cob) of 82 meters height (24 floors), which makes them the second tallest apartment buildings in Poland.

+The area has been inhabited since the 17th century, when the colony of Dąb, Sośnina, was established along the Rawa stream.
+In the 19th century, the hamlet of Dąb, Bederowiec, was built on Chorzowska Street, while between 1947 and 1950, a colony of Finnish houses, Osiedle Wincentego Pstrowskiego, was established within Chorzów, in the area of present-day Upper Tysiąclecie.
+It was designed by four architects: Henryk Buszko, Aleksander Franta, Marian Dziewoński, and Tadeusz Szewczyk, the first two of whom later supervised the construction.

+Osiedle Tysiąclecia is very well connected thanks to Drogowa Trasa Średnicowa and national road 79 (Chorzowska Street, along with the tram line running parallel to the street), which pass along the outer edge of the district.
+It has an area of 1.88 km^{2} (1.14% of Katowice's total area), and in 2007 had 23,501 inhabitants (7.4% of the city's population).

+Geography

+Location

+Osiedle Tysiąclecia is one of Katowice's administrative districts (no. 9), belonging to the group of northern districts.
+It borders Dąb to the east, Załęże to the south, and the city of Chorzów to the west and north (including the Centrum district and Silesian Park).
+The district's boundary runs as follows: